vercel/next.js/docs/api-reference/next/streaming.md

 ## unstable_useRefreshRoot

-Since server components are rendered on server side when requesting to server, in some case you might need to partially refresh server rendered content.
+Since server components are rendered on the server side when requesting to server, in some cases you might need to partially refresh server rendered content.

-For instance, you build a search bar in client component and display few search results by server components, you'd like to update the search results while typing.
-Then you'd like to re-render the results list in a certain frequency, it could be each typing, or be batched by debounce.
+For instance, let's say you build a search bar in a client component and display search results through server components.
+You'd want to update the search results while typing and re-render the results list with a certain frequency (e.g. with each keystroke or on a debounce).

-The hook `unstable_useRefreshRoot` returns a `refresh` API to let you rerender the React tree smoothly without flicking.
-This is only allowed to be used on client side and will only effect server components so far.
+The `unstable_useRefreshRoot` hook returns a `refresh` API to let you re-render the React tree smoothly without flickering.
+This is only allowed to be used on the client side and will only affect server components at the moment.

 ```jsx
 // pages/index.server.js